-Sellercloud is fully integrated with CommerceHub, which enables clients to synchronize and manage their e-commerce operation with various retail channels.
+Sellercloud is fully integrated with CommerceHub, which enables clients to synchronize and manage their e-commerce operations with various retail channels.
 Some of these channels include:

 Some channels are integrated through Sellercloud’s core like Home Depot or Bed Bath and Beyond.
 However, others may be integrated using plugins.
 For example, Lowe’s is integrated through CommerceHub EDI via plugins.
 These plugins control e-commerce operations, such as imports for orders and inventory, between the channel and Sellercloud.
 The plugins act as a bridge to allow the seamless transfer of information.